 Aimée’s current research interests include:

-- research and design of muzzle attachments (muzzle brakes, flash and noise
+- intermediate ballistics and muzzle attachments (muzzle brakes, flash and noise suppressors)

 - weapon integration and system design